 There is no requirement for the Recipient to handle hazardous materials.
-The Recipient shall accomplish tasks on live firing range land and safety instructions will be provided by the
+The Recipient shall accomplish tasks on range land that may extend into areas identified as depleted uranium areas.
+All safety instructions and training will be provided by the Government.

-Government.
-Work within the Multi-Purpose Range Complex (MPRC) area, identified on maps in Appendix A, will require Government provided training prior to work due to the presence of depleted uranium.
 Any hazardous material that the Recipient's employees may encounter shall not be handled and shall be reported immediately to the Range Control personnel.
 Range personnel will determine if work can proceed or must cease.
 Recipient employees shall attend a safety briefing by the Range Division personnel prior to commencement of work.

-A Safety Plan is required that addresses practices and procedures for all work Recipients perform; this includes hazard analysis, personnel protective equipment, accident prevention, and safety practices.
+A Safety Plan is required that addresses practices and procedures for all work Recipients perform that includes hazard analysis, personnel protective equipment, accident prevention, and safety practices.
 A Deliberate Risk Assessment accompanying the Safety Plan is also required utilizing DD Form 2977.
 The GR will provide the required DD Form 2977.